-An estimate of the variance for \hat{N} will be obtained through bootstrapping (Efron and Tibshirani 1993) according to methods in Buckland and Garthwaite (1991).
-The fate of the estimated \hat{N} in the experiment will be divided into capture histories (Table 2) to form an empirical probability
+An estimate of the variance for \hat{N} for postseason purposes will be obtained through bootstrapping (Efron and Tibshirani 1993) according to methods in Buckland and Garthwaite (1991).
+The fate of the estimated \hat{N} in the experiment will be divided into capture histories (Table 3) to form an empirical probability distribution (epd).

-1 Marked and never seen again 2 Marked and recaptured on the spawning grounds 3 Marked and voluntarily returned from an inriver commercial fishery 4 Marked and recaptured in the inriver non-lethal test fishery 5 Marked and recovered from the Aboriginal fishery 6 Marked and recovered from sampling the marine commercial fishery 7 Marked and recovered from sampling the marine sport fishery 8 Unmarked and never seen 9 Unmarked and caught in the inriver commercial fishery 10 Unmarked and caught in the inriver non-lethal test fishery 11 Unmarked and inspected on the spawning grounds 12 Unmarked and caught in the aboriginal fishery distribution (epd).
 A bootstrap sample of \hat{N} will be drawn from the epd with replacement.
 From the resulting collection of resampled capture histories, k^ , r_c^ , r_s^ , \hat{n}1^ , n_2^ , m_2^ , and \hat{N}^ will be calculated.
 A large number (B) of bootstrap samples will be so drawn.

+, , , , , , , , , , , , , , , , , , , , 1 Marked and never seen again 2 Marked and recaptured on the spawning grounds 3 Marked and voluntarily returned from an inriver commercial fishery 4 Marked and recaptured in the inriver lethal test fishery 5 Marked and recovered from the Aboriginal fishery 6 Marked and recovered from sampling the marine commercial fishery 7 Marked and recovered from sampling the marine sport fishery 8 Unmarked and never seen 9 Unmarked and caught in the inriver commercial fishery 10 Unmarked and caught in the inriver lethal test fishery 11 Unmarked and inspected on the spawning grounds 12 Unmarked and caught in the aboriginal fishery

-Table 2.-Fates of \hat{N} Chinook salmon in the mark-recapture experiment.
+Table 3.-Fates of \hat{N} Chinook salmon in the mark-recapture experiment for the Taku River, Southeast Alaska.